 Where do I obtain a NYC birth certificate the same day?

-It is possible to obtain a short form birth certificate the same day by vising the New York City Department of Health at 125 Worth Street, Room 144, New York, NY 10013 Directions: Brooklyn Bridge Station on the 4, 5, & 6 lines; Park Place Station on the 2 & 3 lines; City Hall Station on the N & R lines; Chambers Street Station on the A & C lines
+It is possible to obtain a long form birth certificate the same day by vising the New York City Department of Health at 125 Worth Street, Room 144, New York, NY 10013 Directions: Brooklyn Bridge Station on the 4, 5, & 6 lines; Park Place Station on the 2 & 3 lines; City Hall Station on the N & R lines; Chambers Street Station on the A & C lines

 Related resources: Certified Translation